malept/cross-spawn-promise/README.md

 If the spawned process is terminated by a signal on non-Windows platforms, an `ExitSignalError` is thrown with the original command, signal name, `stdout`, and `stderr` as properties.

+The promise will otherwise resolve with the data that went to `stdout`. `stderr` may be used instead if given the option `returnStderr`.
+Further output customization can be done by providing a `formatOutputCallback`.
+This can be used to hide secrets, return both output and error, or perform any other post-processing need.

 ## Extra Options

+- `formatOutputCallback`: a callback to format the data that went to stdout and stderr.
+The promise resolves to the output of this function.
+Defaults to just the data that went to stdout.
 - `logger`: a `Function` such as `console.log` or `debug(name)` to log some information about the spawned process.
+- `stringifyCommandCallback`: a callback to format the command before it is logged.
+Can be used to suppress secrets, or simply render the command in the preferred style.
+Also applies during Error handling, where the command-line string is rendered for inclusion in the Error objects.
 - `updateErrorCallback`: a callback which mutates the error before it is re-thrown.
 Most commonly, this is used to augment the error message of `ENOENT` error to provide a more human-friendly message as to how to install the missing executable.